 There are scores of tourist information booths around the city.
 In major tourist zones such as Insa-dong and Namdaemun Market, look for red-jacketed city tourist guides, who can also help with information in various languages.

-KTO Tourist Information Center The best of Seoul's many tourist centres, offering knowledgeable staff, free internet, ample brochures and maps, and free experiences include trying on hanbok, cooking and craft classes.
+KTO Tourist Information Center The best of Seoul's many tourist centres, offering knowledgable staff, free internet, ample brochures and maps, and free experiences include trying on hanbok (traditional clothing)and cooking and craft classes.